James C. Liao

 He is best known for his work in metabolic engineering, synthetic biology, and bioenergy.
 Liao has been recognized for the biosynthesis and production of higher alcohols such as isobutanol from sugars, cellulose, waste protein, or carbon dioxide.

-He was named the president of Academia Sinica, Taiwan, in June 2016.

-Education and training
+Early life and education

 Liao holds both Taiwanese and American citizenship.
+He was born in Kaohsiung, Taiwan, in 1958 and was raised in Taipei.
+After graduating from National Taiwan University with a Bachelor of Science (B.S.) in chemical engineering in 1980, he completed military service in the Republic of China Armed Forces and pursued graduate studies in the United States at the University of Wisconsin–Madison, where he earned his Ph.D. in chemical engineering in 1987 under chemical engineer Edwin N. Lightfoot, the co-author of Transport Phenomena, on a fellowship awarded by the National Institute of Health.
+Liao's doctoral dissertation was titled, "Modelling of Biochemical Reaction Networks."

+Academic career

-After receiving his bachelor's degree from National Taiwan University in 1980, Liao earned his doctor of philosophy from University of Wisconsin–Madison in 1987 under the guidance of Edwin N. Lightfoot, co-author of Transport Phenomena.
-He worked as a research scientist for Eastman Kodak from 1987 to 1989.
+After receiving his doctorate, Liao worked as a research scientist for Eastman Kodak from 1987 to 1989.
 In 1990, he joined the Department of Chemical Engineering at Texas A&M University as an assistant professor and three years later he became an associate professor.
 In 1997, Liao became a professor for the Department of Chemical and Biomolecular Engineering at University of California, Los Angeles.